erazortt/DoViBaker/README.md

 DoViTonemap(targetMaxNits=1000, targetMinNits=0)
 ```

+## Frame Properties
+The following frame properties will be set:
+- `_SceneChangePrev` set to 1 for the first frame in a scene
+- `_SceneChangeNext` set to 1 for the last frame in a scene
+- `_dovi_dynamic_min_pq` the min_pq value of the current scene
+- `_dovi_dynamic_max_pq` the max_pq value of the current scene
+- `_dovi_dynamic_max_content_light_level` the equivalend value of maximal nits of the current scene
+- `_dovi_dynamic_luminosity_scale` the optional luminosity scaling factor of the current scene
+- `_dovi_static_max_pq` the max_pq value of the whole stream
+- `_dovi_static_max_content_light_level` the value of maximal nits of the whole stream

 # DoViLutGen.exe
 This application generates LUTs for conversions from BT.2100 PQ to either: BT.2100 HLG or BT.2020 SDR or BT.709 SDR.
 The PQ to HLG conversion is based on BT.2408-7 in conjunction with BT.2100-2.
 The LUTs will only process input values up to 1000 nits and will clip anything above that.
 If the PQ source has brightness levels above that, use [DoViTonemap](#dovitonemap) to tonemap the PQ stream to 1000 nits.

 ```
-usage: DoViLutGen.exe --out <output_file> --size <lut_size> [--normalized] [--sdr <sdr>] [--gain <sdr_gain>] [--compression <sdr_compression>] [--reduction <chroma_reduction_factor>]
+usage: DoViLutGen.exe <output_file> --size <lut_size> [--input <input>] [--output <output>] [--gain <sdr_gain>] [--compression <sdr_compression>] [--reduction <chroma_reduction_factor>]
 ```

 The meaning of the arguments:
 - `output file` the name of the to-be-generated LUT file
 - `lut size` generally a bigger LUT, is a better LUT.
-A good size is `65`.
+A good size is `65` when input is default BT.2100 PQ.
+In all other cases `50` is enough.
-- `normalized input` if this optional flag is set, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
-LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
-A good size for such a LUT is `50`.
-When not given, this will default to `false`.
+- `input format` this optional argument sets the source format of the LUT: `0` for BT.2100 PQ input, `1` for BT.2100 PQ input which was re-normalized to 1000 nits, `2` for BT.2100 HLG input and `3` for BT.2020 SDR input.
+Default is `0`.
-- `sdr` if this optional argument is set to `1`, the generated LUT will convert to BT.2020 SDR, if set to `2` it will convert to BT.709 SDR using hard clipping for the color gamut and finally using `3` will also convert to BT.709 but with a smart color mapping which prevents clipping while maintaining the look as much as possbile.
-Default is `0`, with the generated LUT converting to BT.2100 HLG.
+- `output format` this optional argument sets the destination format of the LUT: `0` for conversions to BT.2100 HLG, `1` for BT.2020 SDR, `2` will convert to BT.709 SDR using hard clipping for the color gamut and `3` will also convert to BT.709 but with a smart color mapping which prevents clipping while maintaining the look as much as possbile.
+Default is `0`.
 - `sdr gain` this optional argument adjusts the SDR mapping function, by setting the amount of gain of light midtones.
 Value range is [0.0, 1.0], default is `0.0`.
 - `sdr compression` this optional argument adjusts the SDR mapping function, by setting the amount of compression of bright highlights.
 Value range is [0.0, 1.0], default is `0.0`.
 - `chroma reduction factor` the factor by which the chroma is reduced.
 Default is `1.0`, meaning chroma is not reduced.

-Please be aware that the aruments are positional for this application, and must thus be given exactly in this order.
+Comment on the special input option for PQ re-normalized to 1000 nits:
+In that case, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
+LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
+A good size for such a LUT is `50` instead of the `65` needed for the default PQ input.

 ## SDR Looks
 The default settings for `sdr_gain` and `sdr_compression` try to emulate a typical SDR look in what concerns dynamic range.
 This is usually more toned-down (aka flatter) than a typical HDR.
 For an even even more toned-down look increase `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.
 Tweaking of these two settings will need to be done for each stream individually, while the defaults should be a good starting point in all instances.

-## Workflow for conversion to HLG
+## Workflow for conversions from PQ to HLG
 Generate the LUT by the following command:
 ```
-DoViLutGen.exe pq2hlg_normalizedInput.cube 50 1
+DoViLutGen.exe pq2hlg_normalizedInput.cube -s 50 -i 1 -o 0
 ```

 Create the following avisyth script: